Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 Screw theory will not be explained here, because Wikipedia, books and scientific articles can explain it much better than me (see the literature links below for recommendations).
 The following information provides what is needed to give an overview and configure the kinematics.

-Screw Theory, also called Product of Exponentials, PoE, is an alternative to Denavit-Hartenberg, DH.
+Screw Theory, also called Product of Exponentials (PoE), is an alternative to Denavit-Hartenberg (DH).
 DH is the most used method, but screw has some advantages:
 * setup is easier, because less frames and axis definitions are necessary
 * local singularities are avoided.
 There are no gimbal locks, polar kinematics 0,0 singularity and similar.
 * inverse kinematics can be developed in closed form, i. e. as algorithms without iterations.
 All possible solutions (up to 8 for a 6 axis industrial robot) are calculated, so the best can be chosen.